fortran-lang/stdlib/doc/specs/stdlib_string_type.md

 ## Procedures and methods provided

-Procedures returning `string_type` instances can usually used in elemental context, while procedures returning scalar character values can only be used in a pure way.
+Procedures returning `string_type` instances can usually be used in elemental context, while procedures returning scalar character values can only be used in a pure way.